luckylinux/supermicro-fan-control/README.md

 For a Protection-Only (Overtemperature Protection) see my Separate [Cooling Failure Protection](https://github.com/luckylinux/cooling-failure-protection) Project.

+**IMPORTANT**: it is **HIGHLY RECCOMENDED** to setup the Separate [Cooling Failure Protection](https://github.com/luckylinux/cooling-failure-protection) Service as well, in order to ensure some Level of Redundancy !!!

 # Features
 - Temperature Controller for Supermicro IPMI Devices ("Variable Fan Speed")
 - Temperature Warning (BEEP) when System Cooling cannot keep up with Devices Temperatures